hsemple/pythongis_tutorials/docs/source/strings_lists_conditional.rst

 >>> my_list = [1, 2, 3, 4, 5, 6, 7, 8, 9]

-To retrieve a number from the list, just type the list name with the index number in square brackets, e.g.,
+To retrieve a number from the list, just type the list name with the index number in square brackets,

->>> print my_list[4]    # This prints out 5, which is the 4th number in the list counting from zero.
+# The code below prints out 5, which is the 4th number in the list counting from zero.
+>>> print my_list[4]

-The syntax for slicing is
+The syntax for slicing is:

 listname (start, stop, step)

+*Examples*

->>> my_list[1:4] # Prints out the numbers between 1 and 4, but not including 4.
+# Print out the numbers between 1 and 4, but not including 4.

+>>> my_list[1:4]
  [1,2,3]

-my_list[1:8:2] # Prints out the numbers between 1 and 8, skipping every other number.
+# Print out the numbers between 1 and 8, skipping every other number.

+my_list[1:8:2]
  [1,3,5,7]